 *This story is dedicated to all the parents out there who are terrified at the thought of playdates happening at your house.

 “Now, son, when you’ve been at their house for a while and things are winding down, I want you to suggest a game of hide and seek.
-Mrs. Parker will be so taken by visions of nostalgia that she won’t even realize that the game should be rejected.”
+Mrs. Parker will be so taken by visions of nostalgia that she won’t even realize that the game should be rejected, ” I told him.

 I always see her from my window dragging in some beat up item from who knows where.
 I see her out on the lawn always painting some piece of furniture or setting up her camera or staring at the sky.
-I want to know what sorts of things she’s hiding.
+I want to know what sorts of things she’s hiding, know what she’s up to.

 “Take a look around for things that aren’t normal, things you’ve never seen in our house.”
 She’s stranger than the rest of us.
 She’s bound to have strange things.
 “Backs of closets are a cozy spot to rest boxes filled with stuff.
 What’s on her nightstand?
 What’s under the bed?
 Do the hand towels in the bathroom match?
 Are there any hand towels in the bathroom?
 What does the bathroom sink look like?
 What does the kitchen sink look like?
 Are the dishes in the sink fairly clean or are they full of grimy stuff?
 Is there any dust gathering in corners of the rooms?
 Along baseboards?